keu/docs/astro/cli/get-started.md

     ```

-    The first line imports the `DAG` class, the second and third lines import two Airflow operators that are used in this example, and the last line imports two objects from the [datetime package](https://docs.python.org/3/library/datetime.html), which are required to define the schedule of a DAG.
+    The first line imports the `DAG` class, the second and third lines import Airflow operators that are used in this example, and the last line imports two objects from the [datetime package](https://docs.python.org/3/library/datetime.html), which are required to define the schedule of a DAG.

 3. In the same file, add two static variables and a simple Python function that multiplies an input by 23.
 The DAG will use an Airflow operator to call this code.